 Denis serves as an executive officer on the Industry Advisory Board at the University of Houston’s Department of Construction Management, where he has taught CNST 4302 Construction Law and Ethics in both Fall and Spring semesters since 2010.
 He remains closely involved with the construction industry, having served on the Education Committee for the Associated General Contractors Houston Chapter since 2017.
 He is frequently called upon to speak publicly and lead presentations on a variety of construction law topics around the country.

 Denis was one of the first attorneys in Texas to become Board Certified in Construction Law by the Texas Board of Legal Specialization.
 In 2021, he completed FIDIC Certified Course Module 2: Claims and Disputes Resolution.
-Denis has been recognized by Best Lawyers for his contributions in Construction Law in both 2020 and 2021.
+Denis has been recognized by Best Lawyers for his contributions in Construction Law from 2020 to 2022.

 State of Texas